pinballsp/DMDMK66/128x32 firmware/README.md

-This is the fist firmware version (v1.6 Beta) available for DMDMK66 128x32.
+Current firmware version v1.8 for DMDMK66 128x32.

-Rename the BIN file to dmdmk66.bin, copy it to the SD card, insert the SD card into your DMDMK66.
+Uncompress RAR file and copy dmdmk66.bin file to your SD card, insert the SD card into your DMDMK66.
 The next time you start your DMDMK66, it will update automatically.
-There are two Beta files, if you detect some problem with one, try the other (both tested here work fine).

 Any question, suggestion or bug, contact pinballsp@gmail.com, Skype pinballsp, Whatsapp +34693344445, Facebook https://www.facebook.com/Pinballsp

 Files:<br>
-dmdmk66b1.bin --> v1.6 Beta1 (Date 29-8-2017) <br>
+dmdmk66.bin --> v1.8 (Date 5-10-2017) <br>
-dmdmk66b2.bin --> v1.6 Beta2 (Date 29-8-2017)
+ New features v1.8, fix a bug in Bally/Williams.

 <br>
 <b>Instructions to configure Color Palettes and Brightness level</b>